d-roho/CSGOPredictor/README.md

 # Acknowledgements:

-1. Chris and Skybox for data
+1. [Christian Lillelund](https://www.kaggle.com/christianlillelund) and [Skybox.gg](https://Skybox.gg) for data used to train the predictive model
-2. MD for GSI Code
+2. [mdhedelund](https://github.com/mdhedelund) for their [CSGO-GSI](https://github.com/mdhedelund/CSGO-GSI) Repo, which was used in this repo's `gsi_pinger` module to interface with CS:GO's GSI
-3. mlrequest for sklearn-json
+3. [mlrequest](https://github.com/mlrequest) for their [sklearn-json package](https://github.com/mlrequest/sklearn-json), used to import the predictive model in `MainApp.py`